 11.12.1 Array Library

-Array Library is an old library.
-Its functions should not be used anymore.
+An Array Library is an old library.
+Its functions should no longer be used.
 All array-related steps can be found in the General Steps.
 Arrays can be used directly in most steps.

 11.12.2 Barcode Library